sqmasep/guidelines/README.md

 # Guidelines

+⭐ If you find these guidelines useful, please star this repo! ⭐

+You can suggest changes by creating an issue or a pull request.

 This will recap most of the best practices you could have when doing web development.
 It will be splitted into several parts.